pblair12/signage/README.md

     	FOREIGN KEY (image_id) REFERENCES images(id) ON DELETE CASCADE, FOREIGN KEY (screen_id) REFERENCES screens(id) ON DELETE CASCADE );

+### Drop the database

+Note: before you drop the database you should delete any uploaded images.
+Use the application to delete the images or find them in the /uploads folder within this project.

+    DROP TABLE `images_screens`;

+    DROP TABLE `images`;

+    DROP TABLE `screens`;

 ### TO DO
 1) Associate specific images with specific screens, possibly only allow horizontal images to go on horizontal screens and same for vertical.